Personal

 And Lionel

-Nelson, a former Marine and Viet Nam veteran,
+Nelson, a former Marine and Vietnam Nam veteran,

 who recently retired from the USPS after serving the Lake Killarney community